chipsalliance/caliptra-sw/runtime/README.md

 ## Checksum

-For every command, the request and response feature a checksum.
+For every command except for FW_LOAD, the request and response feature a checksum.
 This mitigates glitches between clients and Caliptra.

 The checksum is a little-endian 32-bit value, defined as: